ese-msc/c-primer/part_one/01_running.md

 ```{index} compiling
 ```

-Whereas Python is mostly fairly simple to get working with straight away, C & C++ have a few extra hurdles before you can get the computer to run your code.
-Your program must be compiled (and sometimes linked to other libraries) to produce a separate executable file, before that file can be run.
+Whereas Python is mostly fairly simple to get working with straight away, especially in interactive mode, C & C++ have a few extra hurdles before you can get the computer to run your code.
+Your program must be compiled (and sometimes linked to other external standard or third party libraries) to produce a separate executable file, before that file can be run to solve your problem.
 In this section we present a number of ways of approaching this, listed in order of ease of use.

 ## Web based solutions
 ```{index} compiling:web-based